 Frequently Asked Questions

+Can I bake the fish instead of steaming?
 Yes.
 Preheat the oven to 190-degree Celsius.
 Place the wrapped fish in a baking tin.
 Sprinkle some vinegar and water over the parcels and bake the fish for about 20 minutes.